natcap/invest.users-guide/source/getting_started.rst

 Reporting errors
 ================

-If you experience errors running the models please contact the software team lead directly at `richsharp@stanford.edu <mailto:richsharp@stanford>`_ and send the following information:
+If you encounter any issues please post to the user's support forum at http://ncp-yamato.stanford.edu/natcapforums with the following information:

-+ ArcGIS version and service pack number

 + InVEST model you're having difficulty with